giantswarm/docs/src/content/tutorials/observability/multi-tenancy/creating-grafana-organization/_index.md

 ## Creating your own organization

-To create your own `Grafana` organization, you can create a [`GrafanaOrganization`](https://raw.githubusercontent.com/giantswarm/observability-operator/refs/heads/main/config/crd/observability.giantswarm.io_grafanaorganizations.yaml) custom resource in the management cluster containing the `Grafana` organization specification.
+To add a new `Grafana` organization, create a [`GrafanaOrganization`](https://raw.githubusercontent.com/giantswarm/observability-operator/refs/heads/main/config/crd/observability.giantswarm.io_grafanaorganizations.yaml) custom resource in the management cluster.

 For example: